Survey and Systematization of 3D Object Detection Models and Methods

 \subsection{RGB-D Images}

-RGB-D images can be produced through stereo or TOF cameras, providing depth information aside the color one, as described in Section~\ref{section:Sensors}.
+RGB-D images can be created with stereo or TOF cameras that provide depth information in addition to color information (cf. Section~\ref{section:Sensors}).
 RGB-D images consist of an RGB image with an additional depth map \citep{du_general_2018}.
 The depth map is comparable to a grayscale image, except that each pixel represents the actual distance between the sensor and the surface of the scene object.
-RGB image and depth image hold ideally a one-to-one correspondence between pixels \citep{wang_overview_2020}.
+An RGB image and a depth image ideally have a one-to-one correspondence between pixels \citep{wang_overview_2020}.

-Also called range images, RGB-D is convenient to use with the majority of 2DOD methods and depth information can be treated likewise to the three channels of RGB \citep{giancola_survey_2018}.
-However, same as monocular images, RGB-D faces the problem of occlusion since the scene is only presented through a single perspective.
-In addition, it presents objects in different scales dependent on its position in the spatial space.
+RGB-D images, also known as range images, are convenient to use with the majority of 2DOD methods, treating depth information similarly to the three RGB channels \citep{giancola_survey_2018}.
+However, as with monocular images, RGB-D faces the problem of occlusion since the scene is only presented through a single perspective.
+In addition, objects are presented at different scales depending on their position in space.